PreciousChicken/blog/content/posts/groff-art-letter-writing.md

 ```
 ## Output pdf file

-The previous commands avoided the use of PDF all together, but if you would rather have a pdf file, then adding the *-T* flag indicates you want the output something other than default postscript:
+The previous commands avoided the use of PDF all together, but if you would rather save in that format, then adding the *-T* flag indicates you want the output something other than default postscript:

 ```bash
 groff -me -T pdf complaint.me > complaint.pdf
 ```

 ## Me, me, me?

 As groff is very low-level then macro facilities are grouped together into packages to allow routine operations (such as footnotes) to be done efficiently.  *Me* is one of these packages; although [far from the only option](https://www.stephenlindholm.com/groff_macros.html).
-The *-me* flag on the command line informs groff this notation is being used, likewise the recommended file extension [TODO](https://man.cx/groff_filename(5)) to use is *.me*.
+The *-me* flag on the command line informs groff this notation is being used, likewise the [recommended file extension](https://man7.org/linux/man-pages/man5/groff_filenames.5.html) to use is *.me*.

+## Conclusion

+Thoughts, observations?
+Feel free to add below.

 ## Further References

 - [How to format academic papers on Linux with groff -me](https://opensource.com/article/18/2/how-format-academic-papers-linux-groff-me).
-Gentle introduction to groff and the -me package.
+Gentle introduction to groff and the *-me* package.
 - [Writing Papers with NROFF using −me](https://docs.freebsd.org/44doc/usd/19.memacros/paper.pdf).
-Introductory paper by the author of the -me package.
+Introductory paper written by Eric P. Allman, author of the *-me* package.
-- [-me Reference Manual](https://docs.freebsd.org/44doc/usd/20.meref/paper.pdf).
-Full reference for -me, again by the author.
+- [*-me* Reference Manual](https://docs.freebsd.org/44doc/usd/20.meref/paper.pdf).
+Full reference for *-me*, again written by Allman.
-- [groff_me man page](https://man.cx/groff_me(7)).
-Unix GROFF_ME(7) Miscellaneous Information Manual.
+- [groff_me man page](https://man7.org/linux/man-pages/man7/groff_me.7.html).
+Linux groff_me(7) Miscellaneous Information Manual.
--  [groff/troff: MUH MINIMALIST Documents](https://videos.lukesmith.xyz/videos/watch/6e8047a6-a940-481b-803c-6fc13fa22eb9) Luke Smith's introductory video to groff, though uses the -ms package rather than -me.
+-  [groff/troff: MUH MINIMALIST Documents](https://videos.lukesmith.xyz/videos/watch/6e8047a6-a940-481b-803c-6fc13fa22eb9) Luke Smith's introductory video to groff, though uses the -ms package rather than *-me*.
 - [The GNU Troff Manual](https://www.gnu.org/software/groff/manual/groff.html).
 The definitive groff manual.
+However only one sentence on the *-me* package.